DevPlant/angularjs-training/2-directives-and-data-binding/README.md

 `<li ng-repeat="participant in participants | filter:participantName | orderBy:'-toString()' ">`

-ng-repeat directive will loop trough the participants defined, filtering using participantName model, sorting descending ( because we used minus ) - toString is called since we need a property of the object "participant" so toString() invoked on a string returns that string - you'll see in further examples we'll use properties of a given object for example "age"
+ng-repeat directive will loop trough the participants defined, filtering using the participantName model we defined above, sorting descending ( because we used minus ) - toString is called since we need a property of the object "participant". toString() invoked on a string returns that string - you'll see in further examples we'll use properties of a given object for example "age"

 `Hello: {{name}}`